-4.12.
-All functions are delegated to the Licensing Committee other than any matter delegated to a named Officer in the Scheme of Delegations to Officers set out in Section x of Part x of this Constitution.
+1.10.
+All functions are delegated to the Licensing Committee other than any matter delegated to a named Officer in the Scheme of Delegations to Officers set out in Part I Section 2 of this Constitution.

+4.2.
 Regulatory Sub-Committee

-4.13.
 A regulatory sub-committee of the Licensing Committee established to conduct hearings and make determinations in respect of the Councils regulatory licensing functions.

-Number of Members Three
+Number of Members 3

 Substitute Members Permitted Yes

 Political Balance Rules apply No

-Appointments/Removals from Office By the Democratic Services Manager subject to member's availability and when reasonably practical, on the basis of appropriate geographical representation.
+Appointments/Removals from Office By the Democratic Services Manager subject to member's availability and when

+reasonably practical, on the basis of appropriate geographical representation.

 Restrictions on Membership Only members of the Licensing Committee are eligible

 Restrictions on Chairmanship None

-Quorum Three
+Quorum 3

-Number of ordinary meetings per Council Year Hearings/ meetings will be called as required
+Number of ordinary meetings per Council Hearings/ meetings will be called as

+Year required

-- 4.14.
-To conduct hearings and make determinations under or in respect of the following legislation and functions as required by law or in circumstances where the appropriate Service Director is unable or unwilling to make a decision under the terms of the Scheme of Delegations to Officers: - a. licensing of Hackney Carriage and Private Hire Drivers, Vehicles, Operators and related enforcement - b. classification of films - c. licensing of sex establishments and venues - d. licensing of premises for acupuncture, tattooing, ear-piercing and electrolysis - e. licensing of Scrap Metal Dealers - f. licensing of caravan sites - g. licensing of Street Trading and - h. such other matters as the Sub-Committee may be required by law or in connection with the discharge of any of the matters referred to in these Terms of Reference
+- 1.1.
+To conduct hearings and make determinations under or in respect of the following legislation and functions as required by law or in circumstances where the appropriate Service Director is unable or unwilling to make a decision under the terms of the Scheme of Delegations to Officers: - a. licensing of Hackney Carriage and Private Hire Drivers, Vehicles, Operators and related enforcement - b. classification of films - c. licensing of sex establishments and venues - d. licensing of premises for acupuncture, tattooing, ear-piercing and electrolysis - e. licensing of caravan sites - f. licensing of Street Trading and - g. such other matters as the Sub-Committee may be required by law or in connection with the discharge of any of the matters referred to in these Terms of Reference